plandes/util/README.md

-# Command line, configuration and persistence utilites.
+# Command line, configuration and persistence utilities.

 [![Travis CI Build Status][travis-badge]][travis-link] [![PyPI][pypi-badge]][pypi-link]
 [![Python 3.7][python37-badge]][python37-link]

-Command line, configuration and persistence utilites generally used for any more than basic application.
+Command line, configuration and persistence utilities generally used for any more than basic application.

 The command line interface library intends to make command line execution and